techshop/EEE-105-Arduino-1/chapter_3/README.md

 **Green LED**

 We begin by reading the analog value on pin A5 and setting it to the variable `analogVal`; you'll notice it's hooked up to the trimpot, so as you adjust it, the `analogVal` will change.
-Then we encouter our `if` statement; it's setup to turn the green led (pin `ledG`) ON if the `analogVal` is larger than or equal to 300; otherwise it will turn it off.
+Then we encounter our `if` statement; it's setup to turn the green led (pin `ledG`) ON if the `analogVal` is larger than or equal to 300; otherwise it will turn it off.
 So far so good.

 **Red LED**

 The red LED is a bit more complicated.
-We are using PWD (`analogWrite()`) to set the brightness with a variable named `brigthness`.
-On our first loop, `brightness` is 0; however, on each loop we adjust the `brigthness` value by adding `fadeAmount` (which equals 5) to it.
+We are using PWD (`analogWrite()`) to set the brightness with a variable named `brightness`.
+On our first loop, `brightness` is 0; however, on each loop we adjust the `brightness` value by adding `fadeAmount` (which equals 5) to it.
 BUT!
-If the `brigthness` is larger than 255 (or less than 0) then we change `fadeAmount` to be the negative of itself.
+If the `brightness` is larger than 255 (or less than 0) then we change `fadeAmount` to be the negative of itself.
 So, when `fadeAmount` is 5, it would change to -5 and *vice a versa*.
 What this means, is that on every loop, we change the `brightness` value and thus the PWM duty and thus the brightness of the red LED.

 Practically, what this all means is, you should see the red LED slowly getting brighter and then fading AND depending on the value for `analogVal` the green LED will be on or off.
 This way you can mix colors!
 AND! the blue LED is hooked up to the push button switch so you can manually control it.